New York Jets head coach Robert Saleh tries to hug...

 New York Jets head coach Robert Saleh tries to hug quarterback Aaron Rodgers (8) during an NFL football game against the New England Patriots Thursday, Sept.
 19, 2024, in East Rutherford, N.J.
 (AP Photo/Adam Hunger) Credit: AP/Adam Hunger

-Aaron Rodgers made a couple of statements after a spring practice that ended up being more accurate than any pass he’s thrown in a Jets uniform.
+Aaron Rodgers made a couple of statements last spring that ended up being more accurate than any pass he’s thrown in a Jets uniform.

-“There’s a lot of heat on all of us,” Rodgers said.
-“If I don't do what I know I'm capable of doing we're all probably going to be out of here.”
+“There’s a lot of heat on all of us,” he said.
+“If I don’t do what I know I’m capable of doing, we’re all probably going to be out of here.”

 Rodgers was on target.

-Owner Woody Johnson fired coach Robert Saleh after Week 5 and dismissed general manager Joe Douglas on Tuesday.
-Rodgers’ time with the Jets is likely nearing an end, too.
+Owner Woody Johnson fired coach Robert Saleh on Oct.
+8 and dismissed general manager Joe Douglas on Tuesday.
+Rodgers’ time with the Jets likely is nearing an end, too.

 The Jets are 3-8 at their bye with a housecleaning in full effect.
-Here’s a look at how and why this ugly, disappointing season has unraveled:
+Here’s a look at how and why this season has unraveled:

 Woody’s world